kalebbennaveed/kalebbennaveed.github.io/index.md

 ---

 ## Recent News

+- **08 September 2025** – Our paper “[Adaptive Ergodic Search with Energy-Aware Scheduling for Persistent Multi-Robot Missions](https://arxiv.org/abs/2505.11663)” was accepted to Autonomous Robots 2025.

 - **16 June 2025** – Our paper “[meSch: Multi-Agent Energy-Aware Scheduling for Task Persistence](https://arxiv.org/abs/2406.04560)” was accepted to IEEE IROS 2025.